NHL Outdoor Hockey Games: What You Need to Know for 2024

 To give fans of professional hockey more ways to experience the game live, the National Hockey League has hosted a handful of different outdoor specialty games, including the Heritage Classic™, the Winter Classic® and the Stadium Series®.
 Each game brings a different appeal to the forefront.
 For example, the Heritage Classic™ is typically played between Canadian teams and the Stadium Series® is usually played in a large football or baseball stadium.

-For the 2022-2023 season, the NHL® will host one installment of the Winter Classic® and Stadium Series®, with the Heritage Classic™ resuming at the beginning of the 2023-2024 season.
+For the 2023-2024 season, the NHL® will host one installment each of the Winter Classic®, Stadium Series® and the Heritage Classic™.

 The NHL® currently holds outdoor games under three distinct branding identities: the Winter Classic®, the Stadium Series® and the Heritage Classic™.